“Would you call me a wretched soul?”

 “Next day I came back, o’ course, it’s my job after all.
 At first I figured I were alone, but then there it were again, just hidin’ behind a great ol’ obelisk.
 Well, I got a right good start from seein’ it there, an’ finished my work double time.
 Didn’t keep a good eye on it, though, an’ I turned around suddenly to find it standin’ right there behind me, so close I could smell it.

 “I just about lost it then, went screamin’ right out o’ the place an’ refused to go back.”

 When asked if he would be reclaiming his post as groundskeeper now that his health had improved, he said he would not.

 “Not on your life.
 Leave it to some younger fella with stronger nerves than me.”

 I was out for an evening stroll—having discovered how much I enjoyed them the other night—not paying much attention to where I was going.
-Around the time that the nightly fog began to roll in, I decided it was time to head back.
-I took one last deep breath of the cool air before turning around, and there I froze.
+Around the time the nightly fog began to roll in, I decided it was time to head back.
+I took one last, deep breath of the cool air before turning around, and there I froze.

 With a shiver I unlocked my door and hurried inside.

 What fitful dreams I had that night!
 Nightmares, really.
-At times I found myself smothered in darkness, nearly asphixiated by the weight of a heavy, black shroud.
+At times I found myself smothered in darkness, nearly asphyxiated by the weight of a heavy, black shroud.
 I would awake and find it was only my blankets, wrapped about my head as the result of my unconscious struggles.
 Falling back asleep I would find myself in that meadow I had vowed never to visit again, or in the cemetery that had been so prominently featured in the newspapers of late, or on the dark street outside my home.
-Always, I was watched—by whom or what I could not tell for certain, although I just knew that if I turned around I would find a veiled figure standing behind me; I knew that if I dared to look, then I would never wake.
+Always, I was watched—by whom or what I couldn’t tell for certain, although I just knew that if I turned around I would find a veiled figure standing behind me; I knew that if I dared to look, then I would never wake.